The Ethymologicon of Science

 In 4th century BC, Plato, student of Socrate wrote the Socratic dialogues.
 In Athens, Plato taught philosophy and mathematics to a small group of students and founded his school: the Academia.
 Aristotle, one of the Plato's student, left the Academia after twenty years to become the tutor of Alexander the Great for three years.
 Upon his return to Athens, Aristotle founded his own school: the Lyceus.
 The followers of Aristotle and his school where known as Peripatetics named after the practice of walking while teaching.
 The Lyceus brought together teaching and research across many fields.
 Their method was to collect and classify knowledge and observations concerning the questions at hand before engaging in theoretical work.
 A practice similar to the state of the art in modern research.
 The scientific community was born.

-Andronicos de Rhodes at 1st century edited the corpus of Aristotle with the following classification:
+In 1st century BC, Andronicos de Rhodes edited the corpus of Aristotle with the following classification:

 Field | Greek Root | Meaning of Root | Sense |